Answering a global need

 Communications for a smarter world

 CWI is the largest research base in physical layer wireless in the UK and among the most innovative in the world.
-Our researchers focus on inventing new underpinning technologies for Mobile (5G & Beyond, Massive MIMO, URLLC), Medical (connectivity of active implanted medical devices) and Space (connectivity of Earth Observation satellites).
+Our researchers focus on inventing new underpinning technologies for Mobile (5G & Beyond, Massive MIMO, URLLC), Medical (high performance wireless connectivity of wearable and active implantable medical devices) and Space (connectivity of Earth Observation satellites).

 Addressing the information explosion